Killing of Dilawar

-He arrived at the prison on December 5, 2002, and was declared dead 5 days later.
+He arrived at the prison on 5 December 2002, and was declared dead five days later.
 His death was declared a homicide and was the subject of a major investigation by the US Army of abuses at the prison.
-It was prosecuted in the Bagram torture and prisoner abuse trials.
-US award-winning documentary Taxi to the Dark Side (2007) focuses on the murder of Dilawar.
+It was prosecuted in the Bagram torture and prisoner abuse trials and no one was found guilty.
+The Academy award-winning documentary Taxi to the Dark Side (2007) focuses on the killing of Dilawar.